What's An MVNO?

 Operator."
 And why is this a topic of interest?

-is very much a misunderstood term, but key to having a good
+is a very misunderstood term, however, it is key to having a

-MVNOs are essentially wireless companies that don't own their own
+MVNOs are wireless companies that don't own their own

 network.
-Building a wireless network (i.e. towers, switches,
+Building and maintaining a wireless network (i.e.

 etc.) is EXTREMELY expensive.
 It takes armies of network

-engineers and IT resources, not to mention a bundle of cash (!) to buy
+engineers and IT resources, not to mention billions of dollars to buy

 spectrum and to build and maintain wireless networks.
 So, a